androosk/tirpokcleaners/README.md

 </h1>

 ## Frameworks
-  - ReactJS
+  - NextJS 14
   - Tailwind CSS
+  - AI chat bot integration for customer service and garment care questions
   - Images and videos courtesy of Pixabay and Unsplash

-Website for Tirpok Cleaners in Hunterdon County New Jersey Click above logo to go to the deployed version
+Website for Tirpok Cleaners in Hunterdon and Warren Counties in New Jersey Click above logo to go to the deployed version

 Have a great day!